 We’re going to explore each of these factors in more detail throughout this post.
 But to begin here’s an overview of the eight critical factors to include in your SEO strategy.

 - Keyword research: This is the backbone of any SEO strategy.
 It involves developing a deep understanding of the terms searchers use to find your products and services, then implementing those terms into your own content to rank higher in search engine results.
 (Learn more about the importance of headers and keywords in this post)

 - Site architecture: This refers to the organizational structure of your website, including the hierarchy of your web pages.

 - On-Page SEO: On-page SEO refers to optimizing the written content, including web copy, blog posts, headings, URLs, and more.

 - Technical SEO: This involves the more technical elements of SEO, including indexing, crawling, and site architecture.

 - Local SEO: This helps your site show up in local results.

 - Content marketing: Content marketing can include blogging, web copy, ad copy, and a variety of other web content used on your eCommerce site.

-- Link building: Link building is an important part of building your domain authority.
-It involves getting high quality links back to your site from relevant pages.
+- Link building: An important part of building your domain authority.
+It involves getting high-quality links back to your site from relevant pages.